 Reviews of wines that don’t need their own post, but are worth noting for one reason or another.
-Look for it on the final Friday of each month.
-This month, white wines for the beginning of summer:
+Look for it on the fourth Friday of each month

 • Cusumano Insolia 2016 ($11, purchased, 12.5%): This Sicilian white, made with the native insolia grape, is heavier and more chardonnay like this time, without the freshness and citrus of past vintages.
 But what do you expect when some PR type describes the wine like this: “… a sensuality that could only be born under the Sicilian sun.”
 Imported by Terlato

 • Azienda Agricola Pace Roero Rosanebbia Vino Rosato 2017 ($20, sample, 14%): This Italian pink wine, made with nebbiolo, is rose for people who only drink red wine – hot, tannic, and bitter.

 • Torremoron Ribera del Duero 2016 ($13, sample, 14%): Well-made Spanish tempranillo from the Ribero del Duero that isn’t too heavy or too rich or too un-tempranillo.
 It’s the ideal wine for someone who wants something with more heft than Rioja, but doesn’t want to break the bank.
 Imported by Ole Imports